Video Lifecycle

 Pending CPM

-After 7 days of tracking, videos that haven't been finalized or rejected transition to Pending CPM.
+After the counting window, videos that have not been finalized or rejected can transition to Pending CPM.
 This means:

 - The tracking window has closed